zucchero-sintattico/iot2122/assignment-2/README.md

 Each sensor involved in the task will performe a read in order to minimize discrepancies between collected data from the enviroment and operation.

+Each task which has execution constraints (e.g. a self check could not be performed during the making process) includes an IDLE state where it could wait.

+A Task can not change the state of another task.
+In order to realize communication between them, two different approaches are adopted:
+- A shared variable *AppData* to handle the general status of the machine
+- A *Message Bus* where tasks can publish and read messages

 #### Scheduling & Tasks

 ![Architecture](./img/architecture.png)